pressla/I2C-Bus-extender/README.md

 ![](pics/appnote.png)

 It allows us to simply inject 12V on either side of the comm (anything between 3-15V works), and get a very robust signal to go far away and be stable.
 Also each 3v3 bus of both participants remain integer and unaffected by each other electrically.
-I didnt go that far to make it galvanic seperated, as my test shows really robust behaviour with its simplest implementation.
+I didn't go that far to make it galvanic separated, as my test shows really robust behaviour with its simplest implementation.

 It even cooler, either side of the I2C can be 3v3 or 5V Level.
 The chip will do what you connect to the "3v3" labelled pins on either side if you have a 5V bus just insert your 5V level. it will work reliably